crisperience/nanamin-cbz-optimizer/README.md

 You can download the latest signed release from the [GitHub Releases page](https://github.com/crisperience/nanamin-cbz-optimizer/releases).

-#### How to Install:

 1. Download the `.dmg` file from the latest release.
 2. Open the DMG and drag `Nanamin.app` to your `Applications` folder.
 3. Launch Nanamin from Applications.

-**Security:**

-- Nanamin is signed with an official Apple Developer certificate.
-- You should not see any security warnings.
-If you do, please ensure you downloaded the DMG from the official App Store or GitHub Releases page.

 ## Usage